Fixed Index Annuities

 Did You Know?

-A fixed indexed annuity is not an actual investment in an index.
-Instead, the annuity mirrors the performance of an underlying index.
+A fixed index annuity is not an actual investment in an index.
+Instead, the annuity mirrors the performance of an underlying index with certain performance limitations.

 Benefits of Fixed Indexed Annuities

-Fixed indexed annuities can feature key benefits and help sustain income in retirement.
+Fixed index annuities can feature key benefits and help sustain income in retirement.

 It’s always important to review fixed index annuity pros and cons before making a decision.